devloic/utils-plugin/README.md

 ## installing utils-plugin

 Follow documentation of the [example-plugin](https://github.com/AzuraCast/example-plugin).
-You might need to run "composer install" inside the /var/azuracast/www and inside /var/azuracast/www/plugins/utils-plugin for azuracast_cli to work and for azuracast_cli to include the plugin.
+You might need to run "composer install" inside /var/azuracast/www and inside /var/azuracast/www/plugins/utils-plugin for azuracast_cli to work and for azuracast_cli to include the plugin.

 ## usage